Graph-Based Methods for Discrete Choice: Related work

-There is a large body of existing research on predicting app usage and installation, including using social network structure~\cite{baeza2015predicting,pan2011composite,xu2013preference}, but our use of network-based discrete choice models for this problem is novel.
+There is a large body of existing research on predicting app usage and installation, including using social network structure~\citep{baeza2015predicting,pan2011composite,xu2013preference}, but our use of network-based discrete choice models for this problem is novel.
 Our approach has the advantage of being applicable to both usage and installation with minimal differences, allowing us to compare the relative importance of social structure in these settings.
-Another line of related work applies discrete choice models to networks in order to model edge formation~\cite{overgoor2019choosing,tomlinson2021learning,gupta2020mixed,overgoor2020scaling}.
+Other lines of related work apply discrete choice models to networks in order to model edge formation~\citep{overgoor2019choosing,tomlinson2021learning,gupta2022mixed,overgoor2020scaling}, or jointly model network dynamics and the behavior of nodes~\cite{snijders2010introduction,steglich2010dynamic}.
+In contrast, we fix a network and use it as a signal to improve choice prediction, without addressing network dynamics.